Eric Vaughn Holowacz

 He relocated to Mildura in May 2012 for one year assignment as Arts & Culture Manager for Victoria’s largest (geographically) local council.
 As director of the Mildura Arts Centre his primary concern was the completion, re-branding, and activation of Victoria’s newest proscenium theatre.
 He also oversaw cultural programming, staff restructuring, marketing, and daily operations of the region’s heritage properties, main art gallery and significant permanent collection.

 In 2015, he became Executive Director of Sedona Arts Center, a 60-year old cultural and educational organization at the heart of Northern Arizona’s creative life.
 Over the next two years, he rejuvenated the program and facilities—and managed a staff of ten, an active historic campus, an annual budget of $1.3 million, and new community partnerships.
-In 2016, along with Paul Amadio of Verde Valley School, he founded America's newest residency program for artists and cultural managers, Sedona Summer Colony.
-The inaugural year accommodated over 125 creative people from around the world, and fostered new works, ideas, and collaboration.
+In 2016, along with principal partner Paul Amadio of Verde Valley School, he founded America's newest residency program for artists and cultural managers, Sedona Summer Colony.
+The inaugural year accommodated over 125 creative people from around the world, and fostered new works, ideas, and collaboration over 5 weeks at a 300-acre campus in the Sonoran Desert.

-In August 2017, Mr Holowacz was appointed Director of Whakatāne Museum and Arts at Whakatāne District Council where he oversaw the completion of a new $5 million collections and research facility, and was chief steward of a collection of over 800,000 heritage objects, Taonga Maori, fine art, books, photographs, and archives relating to the Eastern Bay of Plenty.
-While there, Holowacz also established the Southern Hemisphere's only Volcanic Artist Residency (in partnership with Ngati Awa / White Island Tours), developed new exhibitions, and fostered national and international connections for the museum.
-In winter 2019, Holowacz finally found his way back to Wellington, to take up the role of chief executive of Creative Capital Arts Trust (the organisation that produces New Zealand Fringe Festival and CubaDupa).
-To complete the loop, he works from an office in Toi Pōneke (the arts centre he helped establish and activate while at Wellington City Council), and is actively reconnecting with old colleagues, friends, and partners at the heart of New Zealand's creative industries.
-He splits his time between the Te Aro neighbourhood and his home next to Ohiwa Harbour in Ohope Beach.
+In August 2017, Mr Holowacz was appointed Director of Whakatāne Museum and Arts at Whakatāne District Council and returned to Aotearoa after a decade abroad.
+There he oversaw the completion of a new $5 million collections and research facility, and was chief steward of a collection of over 800,000 heritage objects, Taonga Maori, fine art, books, photographs, and archives relating to the heritage of the Eastern Bay of Plenty.
+Holowacz also established the Southern Hemisphere's only Volcanic Artist Residency (in partnership with Ngati Awa / White Island Tours), developed new exhibitions, and fostered national and international connections for the museum.